Mirko Vučinić: 2010–11 season

-The 2010–11 season began well for Vučinić, scoring the injury-time winner against defending league champions Internazionale.
+The 2010–11 season began well for Vučinić, scoring the injury-time winner against defending league champions Inter Milan.
 As the season progressed, however, he experienced a loss of form and his goals output dipped dramatically.
 Later in the season he was linked with a move to Tottenham.

 The team was also going through turmoil as it was way off pace for the title after challenging for the Scudetto the previous few seasons.
 Head coach Ranieri was sacked and replaced with Vincenzo Montella.
 Vučinić's form didn't improve much as his loss of confidence became very evident in April when he missed open net sitters in two consecutive home matches – first in Serie A versus Palermo with the score tied at 1–1 (Roma eventually lost 3–2), and then three days later in the Coppa Italia semi-final first leg versus Inter (Roma lost 1–0).

 Juventus

 2011–12 season

 On 30 July 2011, it was confirmed that Juventus had signed Vučinić for €15 million from Roma, with a 4-year deal worth a reported €3.5 million [in net] per year.
 He scored his first goal for the club on 21 August 2011 in the 2–1 defeat to AC Milan in the annual Trofeo Luigi Berlusconi curtain raiser to the Italian season.

-Vučinić scored a 32-metre goal in extra time to help Juventus to a 2–2 draw against Milan on 20 March 2012, helping his side to a 4-3 victory on aggregate and progression to the 2012 Coppa Italia Final.
+Vučinić scored a 32-metre goal in extra time to help Juventus to a 2–2 draw against Milan on 20 March 2012, helping his side to a 4–3 victory on aggregate and progression to the 2012 Coppa Italia final.

 2012–13 season

 The second season of Vučinić started exceptionally well, proving to be a vital player at several occasions.
 His first Serie A goal came during his second appearance against Udinese on 2 September 2012, the end of the year came soon after and his goal tally stood at 4 goals on 14 appearances and 4 assists.
-On 9 January 2013 Vučinić scored in the 96th minute against A.C.
-Milan to bring Juventus to the semi-finals of Coppa Italia where they will face Lazio.
+On 9 January 2013 Vučinić scored in the 96th minute against AC Milan to bring Juventus to the semi-finals of Coppa Italia where they will face Lazio.
 The new year started very well for the Montenegrin, as he managed to score once again against Udinese.

-Vucinic gained notoriety on April 5 when after scoring a penalty kick goal against Pescara, he celebrated by taking off his shorts and was publicly seen in his briefs.
+Vučinić gained notoriety on 5 April 2013 when after scoring a penalty kick goal against Pescara, he celebrated by taking off his shorts and was publicly seen in his briefs.